-I sat down on a large piece of scree to catch my breath, collect my thoughts, and accept that I was not going to summit.
+I sat down on a large piece of scree to catch my breath, collect my thoughts, and accept that I was not going to the summit.
 I eyed the summit again.
 I was glad I was quitting.
 I didn’t want to do it anymore.
 And when I stood up I kept climbing up, not down.

-I made it to the summit that day – Mount Elbert, 14,433 feet above sea level, the highest mountain in the Rocky Mountains and second highest mountain in the contiguous United States.
+I made it to the summit that day – Mount Elbert, 14,433 feet above sea level, the highest mountain in the Rocky Mountains and the second highest mountain in the contiguous United States.

 I have had the goal to hike to 14,000 when I first learned about 14ers in 2012 when my then-boyfriend and I were on vacation in northeast New Mexico.

 Up until that point, the only experience I had with any kind of altitude was when I went to summer camp near Colorado Springs at age 12.
-I remember walking up a a hill and breathing so hard I thought I was going to pass out.
+I remember walking up a hill and breathing so hard I thought I was going to pass out.

 On my vacation in northeast New Mexico, I hiked Wheeler Peak, the highest mountain in New Mexico at 13,159 – only I didn’t summit it.
-Having let the mountain get the better of me (or actually more importantly listening to my body and making the safe call), I began researching mountains and altitude when I got home.
+Having let the mountain get the better of me (or actually, more importantly, listening to my body and making the safe call), I began researching mountains and altitude when I got home.

 I then learned the highest mountain in the lower 48 is Mount Whitney in California at 14,505 and the highest mountain in the Rockies is Mount Elbert.
 I also learned that Colorado is home to 53 “14ers,” a mountain that rises at least 14,000 feet above sea level.